 She credits her passion for voting and civic engagement to her parents, who were very involved in civil rights era community organizing and participated in get-out-the-vote and voter registration efforts.

-A member of the Florida State Association of Supervisors of Elections, Barton serves on both the association’s education, ERIC (Electronic Registration Information Center) implementation, legislative and scholarship committees.
+A member of the Florida State Association of Supervisors of Elections, Barton serves on the association’s education, ERIC (Electronic Registration Information Center) implementation, legislative and scholarship committees.
 She is also a member of the Election Center and a graduate of The Gainesville Sun's Focus on Leadership Program (Class of 1994), a member of Florida Civic Advance's Voter Education and Civic Engagement Workgroup, and serves on the Center for Technology and Civic Life's Advisory Committee.
 In 2020, she joined the University of Florida's University Athletic Association Board of Directors.

 Barton’s husband, James, is a retired state of Florida correctional officer.
 The two are active members of Gainesville’s Compassionate Outreach Ministries.
 When not at work, she enjoys empowering and impacting the lives of youth in the community and her church.